-Peter Cruickshank has a background in business, accountancy, IS Audit and information governance generally.
-He retains an active interest and delivers courses and lectures in these and related areas, and works with IIDI partners to develop and exploit social media tools and other technologies.
+Peter has a background in information systems audit and information security and governance generally.
+He retains an active interest and delivers courses and lectures in these and related areas, including privacy and data protection.
+He works with partners to develop and exploit social media tools and other technologies.

-He was also a member of the team that conducted market research for the Chartered Institute of Library and Information Professionals (CILIP) in the project Training provision for the library, information and knowledge sector.
-Previously he had been part of the tems of the RiLIES Projects looking at the barriers to impact of research on library and information science practitioners.
+He has carried out other research in library and information science.
+He was a member of the team that conducted market research to training provision for the Chartered Institute of Library and Information Professionals (CILIP).
+Previously he had been part of the RiLIES Projects looking at the barriers to impact of research on library and information science practitioners.

 He has been a lead researcher in several eparticipation projects (e.g. EuroPetition and eRepresentative) focusing on the links between citizens and their elected representatives.

-Peter is on the Program Committee of the following conferences: International Conference on Electronic Democracy, EDemConference for E-democracy, E-participation and E-voting, CeDemSocInfo, co-organized by IIASA (the International Institute for Applied Systems Analysis)ORCID 0000-0002-7687-2652
+Peter is on the Program Committee of the following conferences: International Conference on Electronic Democracy, EDemConference for E-democracy, E-participation and E-voting, CeDemSocInfo, co-organized by IIASA (the International Institute for Applied Systems Analysis).